Cidaas/cidaas-sdk-ios-v2/README.md

 </plist>
 ```

-### Getting App Id and urls
+Following sections will help you to generate some of the information that is needed for plist.

-You will get the property file for your application from the cidaas AdminUI.
+#### Getting Client Id and urls

-### Steps for integrate native iOS SDKs:
+You can get this by creating your App in App settings section of cidaas Admin portal.
+Once you select the right scope and application type, and fill in all mandatory fields, you can use the generated Client ID and re-direct URLs.

 #### Initialisation